unikill066/sage_provoke/src/output/opportunity_map.md

-**Jobs to be Done (JTBD):**
+Jobs-to-be-Done (JTBD):

-1. Harold needs to communicate effectively with his loved ones and former students using his phone service.
+1. Martha needs to communicate with her family and friends via phone calls without missing any information due to her hearing loss.
-2. Harold needs to adjust the speed of captions on his phone service to match his reading pace.
+2. Martha needs to read captions at her own pace to understand the context of the call.
-3. Harold needs an uncomplicated interface that doesn't overwhelm him and is easy to use.
+3. Martha needs to navigate the app with ease, without feeling overwhelmed by complex features or small text sizes.

-**Key Product/UI/UX Moments:**
+Key Product/UI/UX Moments:

-1. First Use: Harold's first interaction with the Adaptive Caption Speed feature should be intuitive and straightforward.
-He should be able to easily understand how to adjust the caption speed according to his comfort.
+1. Caption Accuracy: The moment when Martha reads the captions and finds them accurate and complete.
+This is crucial as it directly affects her understanding of the conversation.
-2. Regular Use: Harold should not experience any difficulty while using the Adaptive Caption Speed feature during his regular phone calls.
-The interface should remain simple and the caption speed adjustment should work seamlessly.
+2. Caption Speed Adjustment: The moment when Martha adjusts the speed of the captions to match her reading speed.
+This is key as it gives her control over the pace of the information flow.
-3. Accessibility Needs: The captioning should be displayed in a large font against a contrasting background to improve readability for Harold.
-He should be able to easily navigate through the interface without feeling overwhelmed.
+3. User-friendly Interface: The moment when Martha interacts with the app and finds it easy to navigate.
+This is important as it reduces her stress and makes her feel more confident about using the app.

-**Success Metrics:**
+Success Metrics:

-1. User Satisfaction: Measure Harold's satisfaction with the Adaptive Caption Speed feature through user feedback and surveys.
-High user satisfaction would indicate the feature is meeting Harold's needs.
+1. Caption Accuracy Rate: The percentage of captions that accurately represent the spoken words.
+A high accuracy rate would indicate that the app is meeting Martha's needs and reducing her frustration.
-2. Usage Frequency: Track how often Harold uses the Adaptive Caption Speed feature.
-Frequent usage would suggest that the feature is beneficial for Harold.
+2. User Satisfaction Score: A measure of how satisfied Martha is with the app, particularly with the caption speed adjustment feature.
+A high score would indicate that the feature is useful and intuitive.
-3. Ease of Use: Evaluate the ease of use of the Adaptive Caption Speed feature through usability testing and time taken to complete tasks.
-A lower task completion time and positive usability test results would indicate a user-friendly interface.
+3. App Usage Rate: The frequency of Martha's use of the app.
+An increase in usage rate over time would suggest that Martha is finding the app helpful and easy to use.